St Germain – Elderflower Liqueur

 5.00

-I Love itIt’s delicate and floral flavor goes good with gin and tonicAhoafe . - Verified buyer
+Perfect with Gin and fresh fruitPerfect with Gin and fresh fruitAhoafe . - Verified buyer

 - 10 months ago